American Music Awards 2017: What to know

 "And the award goes to..."

-Some of the biggest names in music are expected to attend the 45th Annual American Music Awards in November.
+Some of the biggest names in music are expected to attend the 45th Annual American Music Awards on Nov.
+19.

 Read on for more information about the award show, which will take place at the Microsoft Theater in Los Angeles, Calif.